CarrotRub/Fitgirl-Repack-Launcher/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Design Help Needed!

+We're looking for assistance with the design of FitGirl Launcher!
+If you have experience with UI/UX design and would like to contribute, please don't hesitate to reach out.
+Your help would be greatly appreciated.
+I am absolutely dreadful at design.

+## Release Information

+Please note that there is currently no released executable version of FitGirl Launcher due to the presence of numerous bugs and the need for implementing essential features.
+We are actively working on improving the application, and a stable release will be made available once these issues have been addressed.

 ## License

 [GPL-3.0](https://choosealicense.com/licenses/gpl-3.0/)